KuzeyOzturac/week3design/README.md

 <img width="1506" alt="screenshotpostman" src="https://github.com/KuzeyOzturac/week3design/assets/69856672/01cb396e-b4b6-4fdb-97a4-fea77b3716bf">

 ## Java Code
 Our example Java code can be found at [./src/Main.java](./src/Main.java).
 Our example sends a `GET` request to our API, asking for a list of all TTC vehicles that follow route 510.
-It then converts the response into an XML DOM, and prints each vehicle id and its respective location as latitude and longitude.
-Because the API tracks TTC live updates, each instance of running our code will produce a unique result, and therefore our example output below may be different from other instances.
+It then converts the response into an XML DOM, and prints each vehicle id and respective location as latitude and longitude.
+Because the API tracks TTC live updates, each instance of our program will produce a unique result, and therefore our example output below may be different from other instances.

-Example output of our code run at 12:31 AM on 26 Sept, 2023:
+Example output of our program run at 12:31 AM on 26 Sept, 2023:

 ```
 TTC Route 510 Vehicle Locations